XxAntxX/Python_ShoppingList/Readme.md

 The application validates all user input to ensure data integrity and a smooth user experience.
 This is implemented in `ShoppingList.py` as follows:

-- **Menu selection:** The user can choose between certain options in the menu, the program checks if an input within the valid range is given:
+- **Menu selection:** The user can choose between certain options at various parts in the program, the program checks if an input within the valid range is given:
 	```python
 	def input_validation_selector(prompt, valid_options):
     while True: